Do You Wish You Had More Lilac Bushes To Enjoy?

 If you are not ready to plant your new lilac bush, here are the steps to follow so your new plant will live until you can get it in the ground.

 One reason for splitting the lilac bush was to have new plants around my greenhouse, which is under construction.
 I decided to place all my split plants in containers.
-Also, a friend might get a surprise gift because I have so many unexpected plants.

-- First fill a container that will hold your root approx. 1/2 full of fresh potting soil.
+- First, fill a container that will hold your root approx. 1/2 full of fresh potting soil.

 - Second, add some of the original soil that fell away from the root.